PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 />

 ## Implementation
 When a solution can be implemented in different ways, the most preferred implementation is used.
 If statements VS switches, arrays VS switches, for loops VS while loops VS do-while loops, iteration over indexes VS iteration over values, etc. Use functions instead of code duplication.
+Eliminate unnecessary if statements.
+Solutions aren't overcomplicated.

 <GradingGuideline
 	gradeU="Solutions have not been implemented at all."